The Senate Office is located in Cohodas 402, and the official Senate Web site: https://nmu.edu/academic_senate/

 If a recommendation originated from a department or unit outside of the committee, it may be appropriate to have someone available from that department/unit as a resource person or as the main spokesperson for the proposal.
 Names of resource persons who are not Senators should be given to the Senate chair prior to the meeting.

-An end-of-year report of your committee’s activities is due by April 8, 2008, in order to be reviewed by the Senate at its last meeting of the year.
+An end-of-year report of your committee’s activities is due by 17 April 2018, in order to be reviewed by the Senate at its last meeting of the year.
+In that end-of-year report, please include a summary of an evaluation of the following aspects of committee work:

 Committee reports are to include each of the following sections, as relevant.
 Reports are frequently revised before they finally reach the Senate floor.

-Committee acronym and actual date this version of the report is submitted to the Senate Executive Committee.
+Committee acronym and actual date this version of the report is submitted to the Senate Executive Committee, left justified.
+Page numbers right justified.

 Formal Document Heading in Large Type